 Lithium-ion and other secondary battery technology is rapidly developing, and is still maturing in order to meet future demands.
 Depending on application requirements, batteries can be engineered for fast charge time, long cycle life or maximum capacity and we would all like to see lighter, more powerful batteries that last longer.
 This requires a fundamental understanding of the battery properties and the important relationship between material structure, properties, processing and performance.
 Malvern Panalytical have the characterization solutions and applications expertise to understand this complex relationship helping researchers and manufacturers across the world to optimize their battery materials and cells.

-Particle size, shape and purity are important parameters for the materials that are used in a battery.
+Particle size, particle shape and purity are important parameters for the materials that are used in a battery.
 Particle size distributions are generally determined with laser diffraction, which is the most widely used techniques for particle size analysis in this sector although for nanoscale particles Dynamic Light Scattering (DLS) can be more appropriate.
+For measuring the crystallite size of electrode particles (one particle is often made of several crystallites) X-ray diffraction is commonly used.
 For particle shape analysis, Automated Imaging is a valuable tool also since it provides information on particle shape distribution which can influence packing behavior in the electrode and the viscosity of battery slurries.

 Polymers are also widely used as binders and separator materials in batteries, hence Gel Permeation Chromatography (GPC) is often employed for determining the molecular weight and molecular structure of these materials since they impact on physical properties.